Liberty Lake, Washington: 2010 census

-Community
+Government

-The Liberty Lake area includes the incorporated city, with a 2024 population of 13,353, and an unincorporated area with more residents.
-The city was incorporated on August 31, 2001, and operates with a mayor–council government.
+Liberty Lake was incorporated on August 31, 2001, and operates with a mayor–council government.
 There are seven members on the city council who are elected to four-year terms.

 Media

 The Liberty Lake Splash, a free community-oriented weekly newspaper is distributed in the city and in the Spokane Valley; the paper has a circulation of about 6,000 copies per week.